GOP's Rice loses House seat after voting to impeach Trump

 With one of the most liberal voting records in Congress, Titus has steamrolled her way through primary opponents over the years.
 But she has complained about how Nevada redrew its congressional districts after the 2020 census, turning her safely Democratic district into one where the party's registered voters have only a single-digit margin.

-A former congressman wants his old seat back in Maine, but he must first hold off a challenge from a fellow Republican in the largely rural, politically mixed district.
+A former congressman who is bidding to return to his old seat in Maine held off a challenge from a fellow Republican.

-Bruce Poliquin represented Maine’s 2nd Congressional District from 2015 to 2019 until losing to Democratic Rep. Jared Golden.
+Bruce Poliquin represented Maine’s 2nd Congressional District from 2015 to 2019 until losing to the current seat holder, Democratic Rep. Jared Golden.
 Golden’s victory over Poliquin was the first congressional election decided by ranked-choice voting in U.S. history.

-This year, Poliquin is hoping to win a rematch over Golden in one of the most closely watched races of the 2022 midterms.
-To get there, he must stave off a primary challenge from Liz Caruso, the first selectwoman of the tiny town of Caratunk.
+This year, Poliquin is hoping to win a rematch over Golden in one of the most closely watched races of the 2022 midterm elections.
+He staved off a challenge from Liz Caruso, the first selectwoman of the tiny town of Caratunk, in Tuesday’s primary.

 Associated Press writers Scott Sonner in Reno, Nev., Paul Weber in Austin, Texas, and Patrick Whittle in Portland, Maine, contributed to this report.